operasoftware/devopera/src/tv/_posts/2013-01-23-opera-tv-emulator.md

 license: cc-by-3.0
 ---

+<font color="red"><b>Note: </b></font> Note that this article refers to older Presto-based versions of the Opera TV products (Opera TV SDK 3.x).
+These versions are still live in a lot of devices that are active in all markets, - but most devices shipped since 2015 are based on the newer Blink-based Opera product.

 This guide has been updated to cover the Opera TV Emulator 3.4.
 For previous versions of the emulator, please refer to the documentation contained inside the emulator’s `.zip` package.

 ## About the Opera TV Emulator